jusbuckingham/jusbuckingham/README.md

 └── package.json  # Project metadata and scripts
 ```

+## 💡 Interests

+- Art
+- Business
+- Technology

 ## 🤝 Contributing

-Contributions are welcome!
+Feedback and contributions are welcome.
 To contribute:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/YourFeature`)